-In each corner of a Speedster7t FPGA there is one master DLL with eight slaves available to help with the phase shifting of clocks.
-This arrangement allows for one master clock and up to eight clocks that can be phase shifted based on the master clock's frequency.
+In each corner of a Speedster7t FPGA there is one master DLL with eight slaves available for the phase shifting of clocks.
+This arrangement allows for one master clock and up to eight slave clocks that can be phase shifted based on the master clock's frequency.